Biobío Region

 The Biobío Region (Región del Biobío [ˌbi.oˈβi.o]) is one of Chile's sixteen regions (first-order administrative divisions).
 With a population of 1.5 million, thus being the third most populated region in Chile, it is divided into three provinces: Arauco, Biobío and Concepción.
 The latter contains its capital and largest city, Concepción, a major city and metro area in the country.
 Los Ángeles, capital of the Biobío Province, is another important city in the region.

 Geography

-The Region of the Biobío is bordered on the west by the Pacific Ocean, on the east by Argentina, on the north by the Chilean Region of Ñuble, and on the south by the Chilean Region of Araucanía.
+The Region of the Biobío is bordered on the west by the Pacific Ocean, on the east by Argentina, on the north by the Chilean Ñuble Region, and on the south by the Araucanía Region.

 The Region has been hit by many Chilean earthquakes, including the most powerful earthquake ever recorded (in 1960) and the great earthquake of 2010.
 Many communities in the region were greatly affected by the earthquake of 2010 and the subsequent tsunami.
 That earthquake damaged Talcahuano and Dichato; the tsunami destroyed much of what remained of the port town.